Spotlight: Program Series with Ron Kellett – Integrated Design Process

 Integrated Design Process

-By Ron Kellett, Co-Director of UBC’s Master of Engineering Leadership in High Performance Buildings.
+By Ron Kellett, Program Co-Director of UBC’s Master of Engineering Leadership in High Performance Buildings.

 The Master of Engineering Leadership (MEL) program in High Performance Buildings grew out of a recognition of the need for more and better integration of engineering and architecture.
 We created this program in consultation with leading Vancouver firms who apply an integrated design process.
 They told us of their need for professionals who are sensitive to both disciplines: engineers who can communicate with designers and designers who can communicate with engineers.